-Suspects wanted for taking $550G of loot from high-end NYC camera store
+NYPD releases suspects' photos in $550G robbery of high-end camera store

-Police early Thursday released photos of several suspects wanted for stealing from a high-end SoHo camera store that lost over a half a million dollars from looting.
+Police early Thursday released photos of several suspects wanted in a robbery from a high-end SoHo camera store, which was looted of merchandise totaling $550,000, according to law enforcement.

-The Leica Store SoHo was ransacked on May 31 — the first of two nights of widespread looting of luxury stores in the Lower Manhattan neighborhood.
+The Leica Store SoHo was ransacked on May 31 — the first of two nights of widespread looting of luxury stores in the lower Manhattan neighborhood.

 A man dressed in all black was the first suspect to target the store, breaking its front door with an unknown object, police said.